Louuu03/CoinCuddles/README.md

 - Expense Splitting and Sharing:

   - Create a feature that calculates the fair share for each partner for shared expenses.
-  - Allow partners to easily split bills, record shared transactions, and see how much each partner owes or is owed.
+  - Allow partners to split bills easily, record shared transactions, and see how much each partner owes or is owed.

 - Private Expense Tracking and budgeting:

   - Ensure that private expenses are only visible to the individual partner and not shared with the other partner.
   - Implement strong privacy controls that allow partners to choose which financial information they want to share and which to keep private.
-  - Private budgets, accounts, goals, transaction, subscription!
+  - Private budgets, accounts, goals, transactions, subscriptions!
-  - Simplify your financial management with a single app that handles both private and personal expenses seamlessly!
+  - Simplify your financial management with a single app that seamlessly handles private and personal expenses!

 ## Built With